o19s/quepid/README.md

 ```ruby
 Rails.logger object.inspect
 ```

-We also support the `web-console` gem which allows you to work with Rails via a console right into your browser, similar to running `bin/docker r`.
-This only works on HTML view rendered by Rails, not on API calls.
-Place `<% console %>` into the html.
-Learn more at https://github.com/rails/web-console/tree/v3.3.0#usage.

 If that's not enough and you want to run a debugger, the `byebug` gem is included for that.
 Add `byebug` wherever you want a breakpoint and then run the code.